10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Backend Requirements:

-1. You will `fork` and `clone` the [JSON Server Starter](https://github.com/10-3-pursuit/json-server-starter) to be deployed, later, to render.com
+1. You will `fork` and `clone` the [JSON Server Starter](https://github.com/10-3-pursuit/json-server-starter) to be deployed to render.com

 1. You will create (seed) data into your JSON Server in order to have data that can load on to a view.
 We call this seeding the data.